Community Table: Finding Support As Parents + Caregivers for Diabetes

 Tom: Both Colin and I are on the same system.
 When Colin was diagnosed, Dexcom had only been out for about a year.
 So when he got diagnosed I called the rep in Denver and said, “Hey, we’re interested in trying this.
 I want to try it and see if I like it.
 If I like it, I want to see if I can get my son on it.”

-When I first got my Dexcom, and after the 2 hour warmup, I broke down when that thing turned on.
+When I first got my Dexcom, and after the two-hour warmup, I broke down when that thing turned on.
 I was like, “I’ve been testing my blood sugar for 28 years, my fingers were just numb and all of a sudden I could see where my blood sugar was at all times.”
 It was cool and emotional.
-I did it for a few weeks and then we put Colin on right away, the CGM has been a game changer.
+I did it for a few weeks and then we put Colin on right away, the continuous glucose monitor (CGM) has been a game changer.